codepath/android_guides/Building-your-own-Android-library.md

 #### Using with ButterKnife

-If you intend use the library with [ButterKnife](https://github.com/JakeWharton/butterknife/issues/45), you will find that it does not work with Android libraries.
-There are specific reasons for not supporting it as stated [here](https://github.com/JakeWharton/butterknife/issues/100).
-For any existing code, you will have to convert your `@InjectView` annotations back to `findViewById()` calls.
+If you intend use the library with [ButterKnife](https://github.com/JakeWharton/butterknife/issues/45), in the past it did not work with Android libraries and you had to convert your code back to `findViewById` calls.
+You should upgrade to at least v8.2.0 and follow this [[section|Reducing-View-Boilerplate-with-Butterknife#using-in-your-own-android-libraries]] to enable your libraries to use it.

 ### Publishing